 For assistance with compliance items pertaining to other operational areas, consult the appropriate University Compliance Network member, or refer to contacts provided on Resources by Subject Matter pages of this website.

-Contact the University Compliance Officer with questions about the institutional compliance program, or to help identify appropriate compliance contacts and information.
+Contact the Assistant Vice President for Compliance with questions about the institutional compliance program, or to help identify appropriate compliance contacts and information.

 To request emergency assistance, to report a crime in progress, or if there is an imminent threat to life or property, CALL 911 !!!!!